Harry Parkes (diplomat): Outbreak of war

 Parkes's position as the acting British Consul in Canton brought him into renewed contact with Ye Mingchen, the Qing-appointed Imperial Commissioner and Viceroy of Liangguang.
 Conflict between them eventually led to the outbreak of the Second Opium War (1856–60).

 On 8 October 1856, the Chinese-owned lorcha Arrow was boarded by officials from the Qing water patrol when she entered Canton Harbour, on the Pearl River, after they received intelligence that several pirates were on board.
 They arrested 12 Chinese sailors, leaving two behind to look after the vessel.
-Following the account of the ship's captain, a twenty-one-year-old Irishman called Thomas Kennedy, Parkes alleged that the Red Ensign had been flying on the ship's mast at the time, and protested to Ye against its removal, which would have represented a significant insult to Britain.
-Ye replied that Arrow was owned and crewed by Chinese sailors and the flag was not flying at the time.
-Parkes persisted with his allegation of an insult to the British flag, which he considered a violation of British treaty rights so he reported the incident to Sir John Bowring, the Governor of Hong Kong, and portrayed it as an insult to Britain.
+Following the account of the ship's captain, a twenty-one-year-old Irishman called Thomas Kennedy, Parkes alleged that the Red Ensign had been flying on the ship's mast at the time, and protested to Ye against its removal, which would have represented an insult to Britain.
+Ye replied that Arrow was owned and crewed by Chinese sailors and that the flag had not been flying at the time.
+Parkes persisted with his allegation of an insult to the British flag, which he considered a violation of British treaty rights and reported to Sir John Bowring, the Governor of Hong Kong.

-Subsequent scholarship has established a number of important discrepancies in Parkes's account of the alleged insult to the British flag.
-Firstly, the ship's papers were still in his possession at the time of the incident, which means that it would have been illegal for the Arrow to leave port.
+Subsequent scholarship has established discrepancies in Parkes's account of the alleged insult to the British flag.
+First, the ship's papers were still in his possession at the time of the incident, meaning that it would have been illegal for the Arrow to leave port.
 British captains were obliged to give their papers to the consul when they arrived and were not permitted to leave until they had retrieved them, with the proper stamps.
 If the Arrow had not been about to leave port, there would have been no reason for her colours, under ordinary circumstances, to be up.
-Parkes alleged that the incident took place at 8:30am, at which time the British consulate at Canton would not have been scheduled to open for another hour and a half.
-Further, Captain Kennedy admitted in his deposition to Parkes of 9th October 1856 that he had been breakfasting in another vessel called the Dart at the time of the incident, an account which his fellow diners, John Leach and Charles Earl, corroborated.
-Unmooring the boat while Kennedy was not on board would essentially have meant leaving without him.
-According to a local newspaper, the master and crew of a nearby Portuguese lorcha corroborated Chinese officers' account that no flags had been flying on the Arrow at the time when it was boarded by the marine police.
+Parkes alleged that the incident took place at 8:30 am, at which time the British consulate at Canton would not have been scheduled to open for another hour and a half.
+Further, Captain Kennedy admitted in his deposition to Parkes of 9 October 1856 that he had been breakfasting in another vessel called the Dart at the time of the incident, an account that his fellow diners, John Leach and Charles Earl, corroborated.
+Unmooring the boat while Kennedy was not on board would have meant leaving without him.
+According to a local newspaper, the master and crew of a nearby Portuguese lorcha corroborated Chinese officers' account that no flags had been flying on the Arrow when it was boarded by the marine police.